 Substances can remain in your system for hours to weeks, depending on the substance and level of consumption.

 Alcohol clears the fastest, usually within 6-24 hours.
 Other drugs, like fentanyl, cocaine, and opiates can stay present for up to seven days, and marijuana for up to thirty.
-Marijuana might be legal in some states, but if the employer has a no-marijuana policy it can still trigger termination.
+Marijuana might be legal in some states, but if the employer has a no-marijuana policy, positive drug test results can still trigger termination.

 So, what happens if you fail a drug test?
 There are many adverse repercussions for someone who fails a drug-screening test.
 These include:

 One of the best ways to avoid the negative consequences of failing a drug test is by making informed choices.
-Stay educated about the substances you consume, their potential effects on your body, and how long they might remain in your system.
+Stay educated about the substances you consume, especially if you have substance abuse issues their potential effects on your body, and how long they might remain in your system.
 If you’re taking prescribed medications, always discuss with your doctor any potential for them to interfere with drug tests.

 Retaking a Drug Test: Is It Possible?